ClintonSerio117/blessing-week/README.md

-# ⚡ Clinton Serio Presents: The 7-Day Blessing Week Workshop ⚡
+# ⚡ Clinton Serio Presents: The 7-Day Blessing Week ⚡

 Welcome to the **Blessing Week**!
 This powerful, self-paced workshop is your direct path to reclaiming energetic sovereignty, cleansing your field, and igniting your true presence. you plant bananas, you eat bananas, be the creator of you own life!
 ---

-## ✨ Overview: Unleash Your Inner Keeper
+## ✨ Overview: Unleash Your Inner Keeper, be the **I AM...**

 **Who is this for?**
 This workshop is for anyone ready to:
-* Break free from accumulated energetic clutter and emotional weight.
+* Break free from negative energetic clutter and emotional bad vibes.
 * Master their personal energy field and set powerful boundaries.
+* Cut the cords of energy that does not belong to you.
 * Reclaim their vitality, clarity, and intuitive power.
 * Step into authentic self-command and create their desired reality.